Kamiizumi/PiTainers/rtl_433/README.md

 The Dockerfile this container uses is based on an arm32v6 base image, meaning an arm32v6 capable host is required (e.g. the *Raspberry Pi 1*).

+The rtl_433 source code is referenced via a Git submodule at rtl_433/rtl_433.
+Ensure this submodule is cloned before building the Docker container.

 The Docker container can be built by running the following command from this folder:

 ```sh